DrK-Lo/oyster_larvae_photo_analysis/README.md

 This should take under 3 minutes to run the entire set of images, unless you have less cores than images.

 Output: A results directory that contains a directory of overlays and a directory of measurements.
-The results director is named (imageset)+_results_+date+time.
+The results directory is named (imageset)+\_results\_+date+time.
 This is lengthy and ugly but helpful for this sort of project because finding the best settings in ilastik and CellProfiler is an iterative process where you are likely to anlyze the same set of images multiple times, getting better results each time.

 ### Modifying the CellProfiler pipeline: